natelincyber/Posture-Buddy/README.md

     - ``` python -m pip install [LIRBARY TO INSTALL] ```
 ## Instructions to Use
 1. Download all the files from this repository into a folder on your computer
-2. Open your folder and click on main.py
+2. Open your folder and run main.py
 3. Now, go into your broswer and type 127.0.0.1:5000 into the search bar
 4. You should now be able to access the Posture Buddy site and use it as much as you want.